avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 To list tests without any type of filtering would give you::

-  $ avocado list byteorder.py
+  $ avocado list --loader byteorder.py
   INSTRUMENTED byteorder.py:ByteOrder.test_le
   INSTRUMENTED byteorder.py:ByteOrder.test_be
   INSTRUMENTED byteorder.py:Generic.test

 To list tests that are somehow related to endianness, you can use::

-  $ avocado list byteorder.py --filter-by-tags endianness
+  $ avocado list --loader byteorder.py --filter-by-tags endianness INSTRUMENTED byteorder.py:ByteOrder.test_le
-  INSTRUMENTED byteorder.py:ByteOrder.test_le
   INSTRUMENTED byteorder.py:ByteOrder.test_be

 And to be even more specific, you can use::

-  $ avocado list byteorder.py --filter-by-tags endianness:big
+  $ avocado list --loader byteorder.py --filter-by-tags endianness:big
   INSTRUMENTED byteorder.py:ByteOrder.test_be

 Now, suppose you intend to run tests on a little endian platform, but you'd